 - Sign the non-disclosure agreement (NDA).

-- General guidelines about office location, dress code, vehicle parking slot, reporting time and other necessary documents to be brought along.
+- Inform the new hire of the general guidelines regarding office location, dress code, vehicle parking, time reporting, and the necessary documents which need to be brought to work.

 - Get the computer prepared.